josh-jacobson/lambda-lecture-notes/3-2-advanced-state-mangement/4-context-api.md

 # Context API

 The React Context API allows you to easily access data at different levels of a component tree, without having to pass data down through props.

-## Objectives
-* Describe what the Context API is and the problem is solves
-* Provide data to the component tree with a context provider
-* Consume data from a context object in nested components

 ## A hierarchy of state management
 You'll hear about these three main "levels" of state: